MattThommes/amplify-react-app/readme/README.dev.md

 *   `./run.sh`

-## Amplify Gen 1 Backend Setup
+## AWS Amplify Gen 1 setup

-### Initializing Amplify

-1.  **Install the Amplify CLI:** If you don't have it, install it globally:
-    *   `npm install -g @aws-amplify/cli`
-    *   *(Note: The CLI is installed globally to provide access to the `amplify` command from anywhere on your system.
-It is used to manage backend resources and is a one-time setup for your development machine.)*
-2.  **Configure Amplify:** Configure the CLI with your AWS credentials.
+Configure the CLI with your AWS credentials.

     *   `amplify configure`

-3.  **Initialize Amplify in the project:**
+Initialize Amplify in the project:

     *   `amplify init`
     *   Follow the prompts to set up your project.
 This will create a new `amplify` directory with your backend definition.
-4.  **Start the frontend:** In a separate terminal, start the Vite development server:
-    *   `npm run dev`
-5. Your React app will be running at `http://localhost:5173` (or another port if 5173 is busy).

 To aid Amplify with creating a staging environment, create a `staging` branch (from `master` branch) locally then push: